ros-navigation/docs.nav2.org/tutorials/docs/intro_testing.rst

     return lts.run(ls)

 The next and final step would be to implement ``tester_node.py``.
 The node `here <https://github.com/ros-planning/navigation2/blob/main/nav2_system_tests/src/system/tester_node.py>`_ is quite a good example.
-It features argument groups to take various parameters as input that can be seen used in the code section above.
+It features argument groups to take various parameters as input that can be seen been used in the code section above.
 To name its core features: the test engages with multiple `lifecycle_nodes`, waits for all `action_servers` to be available, sends a goal, tests if the goal is reached.

 This is a great example to use when one must implement a new pytest with ROS2 integration.

 .. note::
   When testing with launch files and testers also written with ``pytest``, it is possible to rerun tests in between iterations of your test without rebuilding your work-space.
-  Although, this requires to build your package with ``$ colcon build --symlink-install``.
+  Although, this requires to build your package with ``$ colcon build --symlink-install [colcon build --packages-select <name-of-pkg>]`` .

 b) Unit Test - gtest
 """"""""""""""""""""
-This first example is for registering tests surrounding behavior tree actions.
+This ``CMakeList.txt`` example is for adding tests surrounding behavior tree actions.
-`Source for the c++ test with ``gtest`` <https://github.com/ros-planning/navigation2/blob/main/nav2_behavior_tree/test/plugins/action/CMakeLists.txt>`_
+`Source for the c++ test with gtest <https://github.com/ros-planning/navigation2/blob/main/nav2_behavior_tree/test/plugins/action/CMakeLists.txt>`_

 .. code-block:: cmake